 - Store UE Positioning Capability received from an LMF and send the UE Positioning Capability along with the received location request to an LMF.

-- Receive and store UE user plane positioning capability as part of the "5GMM capability" from UE.
+- Receive and store UE user plane positioning capabilities (the user plane positioning using LCS-UPP and/or the user plane positioning using SUPL [11]) as part of the "5GMM capability" from UE.

 - Receive UL NAS Transport including a PRU Association, Association Update, or Disassociation Request (contained in an LCS supplementary service message) from a UE.